-At the low temperature: \begin{itemize} \item The monopole density increases with increasing the intensity of the external magnetic fields. \item The length of the longest monopole loops increases, whereas the length of the remaining loops decreases as the intensity of the external magnetic fields increases. \end{itemize} At the finite temperature: \begin{itemize} \item The monopole density decreases with increasing the intensity of the external magnetic fields. \item The length of the longest monopole loops decreases, whereas the length of the remaining loops increases as the intensity of the external magnetic fields increases. \end{itemize}
+At low temperature: \begin{itemize} \item The monopole density increases with the intensity of external magnetic fields. \item The length of the longest monopole loops increases, whereas the length of the remaining loops decreases as the intensity of external magnetic fields increases. \end{itemize} At high temperature: \begin{itemize} \item The monopole density decreases with increasing the intensity of external magnetic fields. \item The length of the longest monopole loops decreases, whereas the length of the remaining loops increases as the intensity of external magnetic fields increases. \end{itemize}

 This study utilizes the configurations with the dynamical fermions.
 As such, the average absolute value of the Polyakov loops $\langle |P| \rangle$ cannot serve as an order parameter for the phase transition of color deconfinement.
-Nonetheless, we calculate the average absolute values of the Polyakov loops and compare them with the lengths of the longest monopole loops to demonstrate the effects of the external magnetic fields at the low and finite temperatures.
+Nonetheless, we calculate the average absolute values of the Polyakov loops and compare them with the lengths of the longest monopole loops to demonstrate the effects of external magnetic fields at low and high temperatures.

 The Polyakov loop is defined as follows: